While there’s plenty of information out there about acne on the face, what about acne that occurs elsewhere on the body?

 Much like facial acne, bacne is characterised by the appearance of pimples, blackheads, whiteheads, red spots, oily skin and even scarring.
 You may experience just a few spots or breakouts that cover larger areas.
 While it’s most common in boys during puberty, it can affect both males and females in their 20s and even 30s.
 There’s no need to feel ashamed of acne and there are ways to treat those annoying pimples and spots on your back.

 What causes bacne?

-Cleanse the skin thoroughly with a cleanser containing ingredients like salicylic acid, such as the Balense Microdermal Gentle Cleanser.
-Combine this with the Balense Microdermal Cleansing Scrub once or twice a week to really remove any dead skin cells that might be blocking your pores.
+Cleanse the skin gently but thoroughly with a cleanser such as the Balense Hydrating Gentle Cleanser.
+Combine this with the Balense Exfoliating Cleanser two or three times a week to really remove any dead skin cells that might be blocking your pores.

 If you’ve tried everything and your bacne persists, treatment with microdermabrasion can be an effective solution.
 Microdermabrasions aren’t just for the face and can be used on other areas such as the back to reduce and treat the occurrence of acne.
-Likewise, laser treatments can be used to target the scarring left from the condition.
+Our High-Performance Microdermabrasion includes some extractions as part of the treatment as well.
+Similarly, Fraxel laser treatments can be used to target the scarring left from the condition.

 If you would like more information on acne treatments and packages, book a complimentary consultation with one of our experienced dermal technicians at Australian Skin Clinics.
 Contact us on 1300 303 014 and book today.